At Yellowdig your data privacy and security is a top priority. All of the following are relevant to our use and treatment of your data.

 - Yellowdig does not resell any data to third parties.
 Any use of the data is for the sole purpose of providing and enhancing the service.

-- We take all reasonable measures to protect user data, including conformance to software security best practices, including use of encryption, firewalls, and limited access to production data.
+- We take all reasonable measures to protect user data and conform to software security best practices, including use of encryption, firewalls, and limited access to production data.

 Yellowdig is fully FERPA compliant.
 The platform only uses and has access to non-sensitive directory information, such as the name and email address of the user.